Skip to main content

 Facilitated Dialogue

-Facilitated Dialogue brings together a victim/survivor of a violent crime and the offender who committed the crime—giving victims and survivors the opportunity to share how the crime has affected their lives and ask questions to which they have never been given answers.
+Facilitated Dialogue brings together a victim or survivor of a violent crime and the individual responsible.
+It provides an opportunity for victims and survivors to share how the crime has impacted their lives and to ask questions they may have never had answered.

-It is an opportunity for the offender to recount the crime in their own words, hear firsthand the consequences of their actions, and ultimately accept responsibility for those actions.
+It also allows the individual who committed the offense to recount the crime in their own words, hear firsthand the impact of their actions, and take responsibility.

 A Victim/Survivor-Centered Approach

-The Facilitated Dialogue Program is a victim-initiated and victim-driven process.
-The process can only be initiated by a victim who makes contact with Oregon Department of Corrections Victim Services Office.
+The Facilitated Dialogue Program is victim-initiated and victim-driven.
+The process can only begin when a victim contacts the Oregon Department of Corrections Victim Services Office.

-All requests for dialogue are carefully assessed by Victim Services in collaboration with an advisory committee to determine if the case is appropriate to move forward.
-The victim or offender can stop the process at anytime if either party does not wish to continue.
+All requests are carefully reviewed in collaboration with an advisory committee to determine whether a case is appropriate to move forward.

 Key Components of Facilitated Dialogue

-• The process is initiated and driven by the victim/survivor.
+• The process is initiated and guided by the victim or survivor.

-• Facilitated dialogue processes are confidential unless all participants agree otherwise in writing.
+• The process is confidential unless all participants agree otherwise in writing.

 OnlinePhoneEmail